 Annual drought impact is quantified as:

-where LINTa (Large INTegral anomaly) is the long term (2000-2019) annual anomalies of remote sensing derived growing season productivity approximated by vegetation indices (see more explanation below).
+Where LINTa (Large Integral anomaly) refers to the 2000-2021 annual anomalies in growing season productivity derived from remote-sensing data and approximated using vegetation indices (see more explanation below).

-The LINT anomalies were calculated as standard deviations from the loing term mean, i.e.
+The LINT anomalies were calculated as standard deviations from the long-term mean:

-The threshold of -0.5 standardised deviation was selected such that it indicates small deviations from the long term mean to allow for moderate productivity levels under drought impact to be accounted for.
-In a continental wide study this is a prgamatic solution that allows a wide overview of drought impact situations in Europe.
-However, local studies might consider setting a lower/higher threshoild reflecting local conditions.
+The threshold of a -0.5 standard deviation was selected to indicate small deviations from the long-term mean and to allow for moderate productivity levels under drought impact to be accounted for.
+In a Europe-wide study, this is a pragmatic solution that provides a wide overview of drought impact situations in Europe.
+However, local studies might consider setting a lower or higher threshold to reflect local conditions.

-Vegetation productivity is derived from remote sensing observed time series of vegetation indices.
-The vegetation index used in the indicator is the Plant Phenology Index (PPI, Jin and Eklundh, 2014).
-PPI is based on the MODIS Nadir BRDF-Adjusted Reflectance product (MODIS MCD43 NBAR.
-The product provides reflectance data for the MODIS “land” bands (1 - 7) adjusted using a bi-directional reflectance distribution function.
-This function models values as if they were collected from a nadir-view to remove so called cross-track illumination effects.
-The Plant Phenology Index (PPI) is a new vegetation index optimized for efficient monitoring of vegetation phenology.
-It is derived from radiative transfer solution using reflectance in visible-red (RED) and near-infrared (NIR) spectral domains.
-PPI is defined to have a linear relationship to the canopy green leaf area index (LAI) and its temporal pattern is strongly similar to the temporal pattern of gross primary productivity (GPP) estimated by flux towers at ground reference stations.
-PPI is less affected by presence of snow compared to commonly used vegetation indices such as Normalized Difference Vegetation Index (NDVI) or Enhanced Vegetation Index (EVI).
+In summary, vegetation productivity is derived from remote-sensing observed time series data of vegetation indices.
+The vegetation index used for the LINT index is the Plant Phenology Index (PPI) (Jin and Eklundh, 2014).
+The PPI is based on the MODIS Nadir BRDF-adjusted reflectance product (MODIS MCD43 NBAR).
+The product provides reflectance data for the MODIS ‘land’ bands (1-7), adjusted using a bidirectional reflectance distribution function.
+This function models values as if they were collected from a Nadir view to remove so-called cross-track illumination effects.
+The PPI is a new vegetation index optimised for the efficient monitoring of vegetation phenology.
+It is derived from radiative transfer solution using reflectance in the visible-red (RED) and near-infrared (NIR) spectral domains.
+The PPI is defined as having a linear relationship with the canopy green Leaf Area Index (LAI) and its temporal pattern is very similar to the temporal pattern of gross primary productivity (GPP) estimated by flux towers at ground reference stations.
+The PPI is less affected by the presence of snow than other commonly used vegetation indices such as the Normalized Difference Vegetation Index (NDVI) or the Enhanced Vegetation Index (EVI).

-The product is distributed with 500 m pixel size (MODIS Sinusoidal Grid) with 8-days compositing period.
-The Large integral is the mathemtaical integral calculation of the smoothed and gap filled PPI time series between the start and end of the season points on the curve.
+The product is distributed with a 500m pixel size (MODIS Sinusoidal Grid) with an 8-day compositing period.
+The large integral, or LINT, used in this indicator is the mathematical integral calculation of the smoothed and gap-filled PPI time series data between the start and end of the growing season points, being the SOS and EOS datasets described above.

-All input datasets are derived with a wall-to-wall coverage of the land surface.
+All input data sets are derived with wall-to-wall coverage of the land surface of the EEA-38 region.

 No gap filling was needed.